enlore/cognition-kit/README.md

     <script>$.cognition.init($("#cog-root"), "/app/index.html");</script>

-After loading in cognition, the `cognition.init()` method takes a jQuery selection and a path.
+After loading in Cognition, the `cognition.init()` method takes a jQuery selection and a path.
 The path, that second arg, references the app's entry point, the first ancestor cog, the genesis cog, the progenitor cog.
 It's an absolute path that points to `PROJECT_ROOT/dist/app/index.html`.